couldbejake/spotify2mp3/README.md

 ## Getting spotify playlist URL

 Paste a Spotify Song, Playlist or Album URL into the program.
+You can also specify 'liked' to retrieve your liked songs.

 To get the url:

 1. Right click on a Song, Playlist or Album
 2. Share